-In the future, it may be possible for physicians to identify dementia much earlier than they can today, because a computer algorithm will be able to predict from brain scans how our memory is going to develop.
+In the future, physicians may be able to identify dementia much earlier than they can today because a computer algorithm will be able to predict from brain scans how our memory is going to develop.

 ‘Healthy people with a genetic predisposition to dementia have on average different functional connections in their brains than people without that genetic predisposition,’ says Serge Rombouts, researcher at Leiden University’s Institute of Psychology and Leiden University Medical Center (LUMC).
 ‘The connections between some brain areas are less strong, while other connections are stronger.
 We’re investigating whether those changes are correlated with developing the disease.’

 Patterns in data